In-District Variance Process

 Parents/Guardians can apply to receive an approved variance for their student to enroll and attend a school other than their School Designated for the Geographic Attendance Area within Lake Washington School District (“District”).
 This transfer process is known as an In-District Variance.
 You can apply for an In-District Variance to any school within the District by filling out and submitting an In-District Variance Request “Form” at any school within the District.
 Directions for filling out and submitting the Form are provided below.

 When making an In-District Variance Request, schools are designated by the District as either “Open” or “Closed” or “Limited” to such requests.
 An “Open” school designation means that the school is not at enrollment capacity and that it is therefore able to accept students from outside its designated geographic attendance area.
+Please visit Choice Transfers for out-of-district transfer information.
 Please note that even though a school may be designated as "Open," there may be grade levels within the school that are at enrollment capacity and unable to accept students from outside the school’s designated geographic attendance area.
 A “Closed” designation means the school is at enrollment capacity and unable to accept students from outside the school designated for the geographic attendance area.
 In-District Variance Requests made to “closed” schools will not be accepted.
 A “Limited” designation means the school is closed to out-of-district variances and has limited capacity for in-district variances.

-Acceptance of In-District Variances is Limited
+Acceptance of In-District Variances is limited

 Due to increasing enrollment, many schools are closed to In-District Variance Requests.
 Open schools may have limited space available.
 In-District Variance Requests are accepted on a space available basis and on a priority basis.